taylorrose/wizard-murder-mystery/02_ROUND_SCRIPTS.md

 **[READ ALOUD]**

 > "The web of lies tangles ever tighter.
+Again, let suspicions be known.
+Point to your prime suspect."

+**[HOST ACTION: Second suspicion vote - note for scoring]**

+> "The accusations mount.
 In our final round, all masks must fall.
 Prepare yourselves for the truth—however terrible it may be."

 **[OPTIONAL: 10-minute break]**